paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Secretary means the Secretary of the Army, see section 2 of Pub.
 L. 106–541, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).

-<a id="section-2340"></a>
+<a id="section-2339a"></a>
-## § 2340.
+## § 2339a.
 Assistance programs
-**(a) Conservation and recreation management** To further training and educational opportunities at water resources development projects under the jurisdiction of the Secretary, the Secretary may enter into cooperative agreements with non-Federal public and nonprofit entities for services relating to natural resources conservation or recreation management.
+**(a) Conservation and recreation management** To further training and educational opportunities about water resources development projects under the jurisdiction of the Secretary, the Secretary may enter into cooperative agreements with non-Federal public and nonprofit entities for services relating to natural resources conservation or recreation management.

 **(b) Rural community assistance** In carrying out studies and projects under the jurisdiction of the Secretary, the Secretary may enter into cooperative agreements with multistate regional private nonprofit rural community assistance entities for services, including water resource assessment, community participation, planning, development, and management activities.